chiaraychang/chiaraychang/README.md

 # [Jerry Chang][linkedin] from Taiwan 👋

 ## I'm a Student, Developer, and Teacher!
-- 🔭 I’m currently working on a "Lung cancer cytological detection"!
+- 🔬 I’m currently working on a "Lung cancer cytological detection"!
 - 🌱 I’m currently learning everything
-- 👯 I’m looking to collaborate with other content creators
+- 🎟 I’m looking for advanced Computer Science Master's degree
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🎯 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play baseball⚾️ and basketball🏀

 ---